Thursday, June 28, 2007

 That article inspired me (as the authors intended!) to think of other flavors, and quite a few combinations came to mind!
 However, I decided to try it more or less according to their directions for a start.
 They did not specify the amount of soymilk they started with, so I used 2 batches from my soymilk maker, 3 quarts, unflavored.

-NOTE: There are explicit directions for making tofu, written by my friend Brenda Wiley, on my website at this link.
+NOTE: There are explicit directions for making tofu, written by my friend Brenda Wiley, at this link.
 Just follow those directions, with my additions below.
 If you don't want to make your own soymilk, and you have access to fresh unflavored soymilk from an Asian soy product store (most big cities have such a store), you can use that instead.
 But make sure it is fresh and unflavored!

 They added to the soymilk before coagulating dried mushrooms, dried leeks, and dried sage.
 Since I had some fresh leeks and beautiful sage growing in the garden, I decided to use those, plus some dried mixed wild mushrooms, which I soaked in some hot water for 15 minutes or so (they did not specify soaking).
 I also decided to chop the sage and leeks (green and white part) in the food processor and then saute them briefly in a little olive oil, to bring out the flavors.
 I also chopped the drained, soaked mushrooms (they didn't say to do that).